A Scalable Generative Graph Model with Community Structure: Numerical Comparisons

 The smaller graphs (amazon-2008, ljournal-2008, hollywood-2011) are those with up to roughly 100M edges.
 These can be easily processed using MATLAB on an SGI Altix UV 10 with 32 cores (4 Xeon 8-core 2.0GHz processors) and 512 GB DDR3 memory.
 None of the parallel capabilities of MATLAB are enabled for these studies.
 To give a sense of the memory requirements, storing the hollywood-2011 graph as a sparse matrix in MATLAB requires 3.4GB of storage.
 The larger graphs (twitter-2010, uk-union) each have over 1B edges.
 These are processed on a Hadoop cluster with 32 compute nodes.
 Each compute node has an Intel i7 930 CPU at 2.8GHz (4 physical cores, HyperThreading enabled), 12 GB of memory, and 4 2TB SATA disks.
 All experiments were run using Apache Hadoop version 0.20.203.0\footnote{\url{http://hadoop.apache.org/}}.
+The results in \Tab{bter} were obtained using 132 map and 32 reduce tasks.

 The inputs to BTER are the degree distribution and clustering coefficients by degree.
 (We used a blowup of $\beta=1$ for the experiments reported here.)
 Computing the degree distribution is straightforward.
 However, for the clustering coefficients calculations, we used the sampling approach as implemented in \cite{KoPiPlSe13} with 2000 samples per degree, so the expected error is $\epsilon=0.05$ at a confidence level of 99.9\%.
-Sampling was not required for the smaller graphs, but we have used it in all experiments for consistency.
+Sampling was not required for the smaller graphs, but we used it in all experiments for consistency.

 \paragraph{BTER Timing} \Tab{bter} shows the details and timings for the graphs produced by BTER.
 Observe the close match in the characteristics of the graphs in terms of number of nodes, number of edges, maximum degree, average degree, and global clustering coefficient.
 For the smaller graphs, we are able to separate the edge generation and deduplication time.
 The generation time is not strictly proportional to the number of desired edges because we have to generate extra edges for Phase 1 to account for possible duplicates (see \Sec{phase1}).
 The parallelism of Hadoop yields a large advantage in terms of time.
 The twitter-2010 graph has 10 times more edges than hollywood-2011, but it takes less than half the time to do the computation on the 32-node Hadoop cluster.